azconf-dev/azconf-dev.github.io/_speakers/Usha-Narayanabhatta.md

 active: Y
 speakerbio: |
     Product Manager working with Microsoft for close to 10 years of experience on various globally successful products such as Microsoft Windows, Azure DevOps (VSTS) and AZURE.
 Currently working with GitHub.

-    He’s a community contributor, technology speaker and hosts hands-on workshops on Mixed Reality, AR/VR and Unity.
-He has recently delivered talks at Unite India 2018 and 2019 hosted by Unity and at Mixed Reality Dev Summit at Microsoft London.

 session: |
     **Session : Enabling DevSecOps best practices with GitHub Actions**